 If you have an idea of what you want to uninstall, but you don’t know the exact name, you can find out the exact package names in Linux.
 You can also use the apt or dpkg command to see a list of all installed packages on your computer, press “Ctrl + Alt + T” to open a Terminal window.
 Type one the following command at the prompt and press “Enter”.

 apt list --installed apt-cache search packagename or dpkg --list

 Scroll through the list of installed packages in the Terminal window to find the one you want to uninstall.
 Note the full name of the package.
 Then, type in one of the following commands.

 apt remove package_name apt remove package_name_1 package_name_2 apt purge package_name

 sudo apt-get clean

 This command removes the aptitude cache located in /var/cache/apt/archives.
-When we install a program, the package file is downloaded and stored in that directory.
-The thing is, we do not need to keep the data in that directory.
-However, the only drawback of deleting that information is that if we decide to re-install any of those programs again, the packages would have to be downloaded again.
+When you install a program, the package file is downloaded and stored in that directory.
+You do not need to keep the data in that directory.
+However, the only drawback of deleting that information is that if you decide to re-install any of those programs again, the packages would have to be downloaded again.

 In case you want to remove any dependencies such as the applications and libraries used by the software you once installed that is no longer in use, you can do some housekeeping through the following command: